 ortfero

-almac (algorithmic language for machine computation) is a small imperative programming language for the aldan system. the language emphasises a small grammar, explicit memory layout, value semantics for aggregates, and explicit propagation of faults.
+almac (algorithmic language for machine computation) is a small imperative programming language for the aldan system. it emphasises a small grammar, explicit memory layout, value semantics for aggregates, and explicit propagation of failures.

-the syntax of almac is specified in an extended backus-naur form. a production has the form
+the syntax is given in an extended backus-naur form. a production has the form

 production = expression .